 If grown en masse and not cut back until early spring, Panicums promise a lively winter show.
 After a frost, they stiffen and adopt the warm glowing color and soft rustling sound of wheat.

-Prized for fantastic autumn color and impressive vertical accents, a narrow upstanding clump produces slender grayish green leaves that flaunt dark maroon and violet shades in late summer.
+Prized for fantastic autumn color and impressive vertical accents, a narrow upstanding clump fashions slender grayish green leaves that broadcast dark maroon and violet shades in late summer.
 The dreamy cloud of finely cut haze-like purple-green spikelets bleaches to beige and persists into winter, while the compact long-lived foliar column wears a buff-tinged cold-weather coat.
-Abiding drought, wet conditions, clay and erosion, this popular all-purpose native can enhance a stylized meadow or mixed planting, either massed or as a specimen, and hobnob with fellow natives like Eupatoriums and Helianthus 'Gold Lace'.
+Abiding drought, wet conditions, clay and erosion, this popular all-purpose native can enhance a stylized meadow or mixed planting, either massed or as a specimen, and hobnob with fellow natives like Eupatoriums and Helianthus.

 Size: 3' 0" – 4' 0" high x 2' 0" – 2-1/2' wide.